bwpowell/fundraiser/README.md

 - $100: The solo three with no fringe
 - $1,000: I will contribute $500 to each fundraiser
 - $2,000: Hair clipped then head shaven (excluding my contribution)
+- $5,000: I will keep a handlebar moustache for a week (I dislike growing a moustache!)
+- $10,000: I will pluck all of my nostril hairs with tweezers